microsoft/r-server-loan-credit-risk/Typical.md

 </div>

 <div class="alert alert-info cig" role="alert">
+On your VM, both R Tools for Visual Studio and RStudio are installed.
+(You will  have to either log in or create a new account for if you wish to use Visual Studio.)
+<p></p>
 OPTIONAL: You can execute the R code on your local computer if you wish, but you must first <a href="local.html">prepare both the VM and your computer</a>.
 Additionally you can view and execute the R code  <a href="jupyter.html">in a Jupyter Notebook on the VM</a>.
 </div>